 - Sweden - local notary public: https://www.government.se/government-of-sweden/ministry-for-foreign-affairs/legalisations/

 A document with an Apostille will be automatically recognized and accepted in the Philippines.
 It will no longer need to be authenticated by our Embassy.

-If you are a Filipino citizen in Finland and wish to execute an SPA or other instrument for use in the Philippines but are unable to appear personally at the Embassy, please follow the procedure in the following section for authentication of documents.
+If you are in Finland and wish to execute an SPA or other instrument for use in the Philippines but are unable to appear personally at the Embassy, please follow the procedure in the following section for authentication of documents.

 The Embassy does not acknowledge documents non-Filipino citizens.
 If you are a non-Filipino executing an SPA or affidavit, please contact the local notary public in your area.

 Authentication of Documents for Use in the Philippines

 Beginning 14 May 2019, the Embassy will no longer authenticate public documents issued in Norway, Iceland, and Sweden that will be used in the Philippines, such as foreign birth or marriage certificates, school records, etc. Such documents must instead bear an Apostille from the appropriate authority of the document’s origin country.
 Apostillized documents from these countries no longer have to be authenticated by any other entity and will automatically be accepted in the Philippines.
 For more information, please refer to our announcement: https://www.philembassy.no/newsroom/announcement-regarding-the-entry-into-force-of-the-apostille-convention-on-authentication

 For those with documents from Finland only that they wish to have authenticated for use in the Philippines, following are the guidelines of the 1963 Vienna Convention on Consular Relations, the process consists of a so-called chain authentication as follows:

 - The applicant must first have the original document and its English translation notarized by a Finnish notary public (please note that the Philippine Embassy requires that documents not in English be translated into English at all times)